SMumbi5144/Kenya-Health-Records-Analysis/README.md

-# Kenya Hospital Analysis Project
+# Kenya Hospital Records Analysis

 ## Description
 This project analyzes patient health records from Kenyan hospitals to identify patterns in diagnoses, billing, insurance coverage, and payment status.
 The goal is to surface data-backed findings that can support better records management and revenue collection in the healthcare system.